herroncm12/09-FPS-1/README.md

 # 09-FPS
 FPS for C220

-Controls: WASD to move; Ssapcebar to jump; LEft click on mouse to shoot;

-Objective: COllect all 27 coins to win
+ Use WASD to move use sapcebar to jump left click on mouse to shoot.
+You must collect all the coins to win without being hit with by the enemy.

-Obstacles: There are 5 enemies

-Enemy Health: 200
-Enemy Damage: One enemy hit kills you (so be cautious)

-Weapon damage: Your weapnon deals 40 damage to enemies.